John-Abbott-College/6P3-Notes/assignments/reterminal-control-center/index.md

     - Use the program [TigerVNC](https://tigervnc.org/) to connect to your reterminal over tailscale.
 (TigerVNC is already installed on the lab computers)

+- Landscape mode on the reTerminal
+    - the reTerminal uses [wayland](https://wayland-book.com/) for its display backend, meaning that the orientation of the screen can be controlled using the [`wlr-randr`](https://man.archlinux.org/man/wlr-randr.1.en) utitlity that comes pre-installed on the reterminal
+    - Using `wlr-randr`:

+        ```
+        # Display all connected displays (the reTerminal screen)
+        $ wlr-randr
+        ...

+        # 'transform' the reterminal screen to flip by 270 degrees
+        $ wlr-randr --output <name of reterminal screen> --transform 270

+        ```